nclabteam/FedProC/docs/analysis.md

 - **Improvement Ratio**:
   - Values >0.5 = Productive training, most rounds contributed to learning
   - Values <0.3 = Inefficient training, optimization problems

 ---

+## Partial Data Processing

+All analysis tools now support the `--max-lines` argument for faster processing during development and testing:

+**Use Cases:**
+- **Quick Testing**: `--max-lines 50` - Analyze only first 50 epochs for rapid feedback
+- **Development**: `--max-lines 100` - Test analysis scripts with limited data
+- **Early Training Analysis**: `--max-lines 25` - Focus on initial convergence behavior
+- **Resource Constraints**: Limit memory usage when processing very large experiment files

+**Behavior:**
+- When `--max-lines` is specified, only the first N lines from each `server.csv` file are processed
+- When not specified, all available data is processed (default behavior)
+- Useful for experiments with hundreds or thousands of training rounds
+- Maintains all filtering and analysis functionality with reduced data

+**Performance Benefits:**
+- Significantly faster processing for large experiments
+- Reduced memory usage
+- Ideal for iterative development and testing
+- Enables quick parameter tuning and script validation

+---